Charelk2/Flinkdink2/README.md

 guteek-codex/update-mathmodule-and-extend-tests
 The math module's red dots are now styled entirely inline.
 Each dot uses `inline-block` positioning with explicit width, height, background color, and border radius so they remain visible even if Tailwind utilities are unavailable.

+Math slides now follow a sliding window of ten numbers.
+From week two onward the first five numbers are shown in a random order while the upper five stay sequential.

 ## Header